turingschool/curriculum-site/module1/lessons/methods_and_return_values.md

 calculator.add(1,3)
 ```

-You can think of an argument as a variable that is created right at the start of the method.
+You can think of a parameter as a variable that is created right at the start of the method.
 You can use that variable anywhere INSIDE of the method.
+For each parameter you create in the method definition, you must pass a corresponding argument in the method invocation.

 ## Defining Return Values